 The skid trail layout was already planned and marked on the ground by cut lines and ribbon or paint marks when preparing the harvesting area.
-As a rule, main skid trails should be established before felling, while secondary trails can quite easily be laid out afterwards, provided they have been marked beforehand.
+Main skid trails should be established before felling, while secondary trails can be laid out afterwards, provided they have been pre- marked.